 With that said, you generally don’t want to surf during a peak king tide anyway.
 This is because there will be too much water slowing down the waves.
 In some places where a wave would normally break, it will not break at all.

 Alternatively, surfing king tides during a low tide is much easier.
 Just bear in mind that the waves will break much further from shore than usual.
 This means the paddle out will be longer.
 Also, beware of a shallower bottom than normal.
 Lastly, the shape and size of the wave may be more inconsistent than normal due to the extreme low water level.
+When the tide is being pulled out, be aware of rip tides.

 All in all, surfing king tides are possible but usually aren’t the best surfing conditions anyway.
 Try timing your session during a rising or falling tide so that you aren’t surfing during an extreme low or high tide.